LinuxCommandLibrary

 PARAMETERS

-Specify the Compose file to use.
-Defaults to docker-compose.yml.
+Specify the path to the Docker Compose file to be processed.
+Defaults to docker-compose.yaml.

 --chart

-Generate a Helm chart instead of YAML files.
+Generate a Helm chart instead of individual Kubernetes YAML manifest files.
+This creates a directory with a Chart.yaml and templates/ directory.

 DESCRIPTION